IngloriousNorth/quantum-gong/README.md

-PWA that pushes a Quantum Random notification scattered every hr.
+PWA that pushes a Quantum Random notification once every hr.